coradek/image_classification/README.md

 TODO:

+add support for .png and .bmp

-add option to separate validation set add ability to pass different classifiers to ModelMaker build in ability to save the model
+add ability to pass different classifiers to ModelMaker build in ability to save the model add option to separate validation set

+for generalizeability:
+change method names to transform() ->[preprocessing and dataframe creation], fit() ->[test-train split crossval and fit ML model], predict()/evaluate()